-- A platform for your creative work thru our magazine and website.
+- A platform for your creative work through our magazine and website.

 - Connections with community organizations.

-- Valuable news room knowledge and better understanding of how to work in a production environment.
+- Valuable news room knowledge and a better understanding of how to work in a production environment.

 - A safe space for dialogue and different values.